 Some formats I’m categorizing as Grand Arôme may have never existed in concentrate form such as a fresh sugarcane juice rum with a Pombe yeast and a symbiotic culture of Saprochaete suaveolens.
 No one is likely using that format today, but we don’t really know.
 Maybe we can spark a quest to revive it?

 No contemporary rum enthusiasts know where all the Grand Arôme rums were/are.
 It would not be surprising if a surviving producer was not aware of where another was.
 Producers may not even hold a pride or fascination with these exotic productions that contemporary enthusiasts seem to have.
 The last people that could probably tell us what is where and what ever was is E. & A. Sheer who specializes in blending bulk rum and deal with producers that have no public face.
-With no applicable products, and barely anyone remembering they exist until some great recent reporting, they have no incentive to reveal anything.
+With barely anyone remembering they exist until some great recent reporting, E & A. Sheer has no incentive to reveal anything.

 Besides the promise of full bodied flavor, the enduring relevance of Grand Arôme rums is their story line.
 They have many moving parts and are hard to control.
 As earlier stated, all a producer can really do is frame windows around the chaos.
 Modern trained scientists are not used to such open endedness.
 They are also often thought of as a living creature that if stopped may never restart.
 Does anyone even know how to build up a kombucha SCOBY from scratch?
 They have been passed down from time immemorial.
 Symbiotic fermentations still challenge our state of the art.
 Grand Arômes literally permeate the architecture they inhabit.
-Those windows I hype, might actually be really big picture windows.
+The window framing metaphor I use, may actually refer to panoramic picture windows.
 I have to say this all at least twice.
 First, only with the responsibility of seducing you, and then again to tone it down and possibly be accurate.
-On one side of that telling we will call the Grand Arôme rums biochemical horology.
+On one side of that telling, we will call the Grand Arôme rums biochemical horology.
 They are like a chronometer with many complications.

 The substrates can be molasses of various grades or fresh sugar cane juice.
 We could throw in skimmings which had fermentable sugars but also large amounts of sugarcane wax that break down into long chain fatty acids.
 Cane wax is now a significant commodity and it is hard to say if its purified form can be used in rum production.
 Long ago it was turned into wax records for gramophones or candles for the Russian Orthodox church.
 Producers getting a unique character from using panella sugars, may be getting it in part from the wax that is left intact.